 Membership to PEN is about participating in a community of fellow writers who are concerned with politics and the freedom of expression.
 Membership allows you to vote at the annual general meeting, attend PEN International Congress, contribute to the discussion and direction of PEN Perth, participate in local letter-writing evenings, and receive campaign alerts to take action.
 You might occasionally receive discounts on our tickets, but membership is not transactional in an economic sense, it’s about supporting an non-profit organisation you believe in.

-We also encourage members and non-members alike to come to our events, participate in our campaigns, write a letter to a government on behalf of an imprisoned writer, follow us on Twitter or simply subscribe to keep up to date on our work.
+We encourage members and non-members alike to come to our events, participate in our campaigns, write a letter to a government on behalf of an imprisoned writer, follow us on social media or simply subscribe to keep up to date on our work.